-- Models of directed technological change create a natural reason for technology to be more labor augmenting than capital augmenting. - Under most circumstances, the resulting equilibrium is not purely labor augmenting and as a result, a BGP fails to exist. - But in one important special case, the model delivers long-run purely labor augmenting technological changes exactly as in the neoclassical growth model. - Consider a two-factor model with H corresponding to capital, that is, $H\left(t\right)=K\left(t\right).$ - Assume that there is no depreciation of capital. - Note that in this case the price of the second factor, K(t), is the same as the interest rate, r(t). - ullet Empirical evidence suggests $\sigma < 1$ and is also economically plausible.
+- Models of directed technological change create a natural reason for technology to be more labor augmenting than capital augmenting. - Under most circumstances, the resulting equilibrium is not purely labor augmenting and as a result, a BGP fails to exist. - But in one important special case, the model delivers microfoundations for the neoclassical growth model. - Consider a two-factor model with H corresponding to capital, that is, $H\left(t\right)=K\left(t\right)$, and assume no depreciation. - Empirical evidence: in this case, $\sigma < 1$, so that labor-augmenting technological change corresponds to capital-biased technological change. - Hence the questions are: - Under what circumstances would the economy generate relatively capital-biased technological change? - When will the equilibrium technology be sufficiently capital biased that it corresponds to Harrod-neutral technological change?